rmiyoyo/Personal-Portfolio-Website/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio Mobile Version Completion <a name="about-project"></a>
+# 📖 Portfolio Website: Mobile and Desktop Versions <a name="about-project"></a>

-**Portfolio Mobile Version Completion** is a continuation of **Portfolio Setup and Mobile First** HTML/CSS project that uses Figma for UI design, Flexbox to place elements in HTML pages and backgrounds to enhance the look of a portfolio website.
+**Portfolio Website: Mobile and Desktop Versions** is a continuation of **Portfolio Setup and Mobile First** HTML/CSS project that uses Figma for UI design, Flexbox to place elements in HTML pages and backgrounds to enhance the look of a portfolio website.
 This time round, I added the Projects page and Skills page.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML.